mgeitz/eqalert/README.md

 # Project 1999 EQALERT

-A Project 1999 reactionary log parser with NCurses interface for Linux
+A Project 1999 log parser with NCurses interface for Linux

 ## Dependencies
     - espeak